chaoge525/soafee_demo/documentation/validations.rst

-Currently the test suite contains two top-level integration tests, which validate a correctly running Guest VM, and validate that it can be managed successfully from the Host.
+Currently the test suite contains two top-level integration tests, which validate a correctly running Guest VM, and validate that it can be managed successfully from the Control VM.
 These tests are as follows:

-| 1. ``validate guest running`` is composed of two sub-tests:
+| 1. ``validate Guest VM is running`` is composed of two sub-tests:
 |    1.1.
-Check that Xen reports the VM as running
+Check that Xen reports the Guest VM as running
 |    1.2.
-Check that the VM is operational and has external network access
+Check that the Guest VM is operational and has external network access
-|        - Log-in to the VM and access its interactive shell
+|        - Log-in to the Guest VM and access its interactive shell
 |        - Ping an external IP
-| 2. ``validate guest management`` is composed of five sub-tests:
+| 2. ``validate Guest VM management`` is composed of five sub-tests:
 |    2.1.
-Check that Xen reports the VM as running
+Check that Xen reports the Guest VM as running
 |    2.2.
-Shutdown the VM
+Shutdown the Guest VM
 |    2.3.
-Check that Xen reports the VM as not running
+Check that Xen reports the Guest VM as not running
 |    2.4.
-Start the VM
+Start the Guest VM
 |    2.5.
-Check that Xen reports the VM as running
+Check that Xen reports the Guest VM as running

 The tests can be customized via environment variables passed to the execution, each prefixed by ``VIRT_`` to identify the variable as associated to the virtualization integration tests:

 |  ``VIRT_TEST_LOG_DIR``: defines the location of the log file
 |  Default: ``/usr/share/virtualization-integration-tests/logs``
 |  Directory will be created if it does not exist
 |  See `Test Logging`_
-|  ``VIRT_TEST_GUEST_NAME``: defines the name of the VM to use for the tests
+|  ``VIRT_TEST_GUEST_VM_NAME``: defines the name of the Guest VM to use for the
+   tests
-|    Default: ``ewaol-vm1``
+|  Default: ``ewaol-guest-vm1``

 Prior to execution, the Xen Virtualization test suite expects the ``xendomains.service`` systemd service to be running or in the process of